 We really didn’t go to Niagara to gamble, but we paid this high-rise casino and resort a visit anyway.

-The gardens and fountains outdoors are beautiful and indoors the decor is grand.
+The gardens and fountains outdoors are beautiful, and the decor is grand indoors.

 The best feature is the R5 Patio & Bar at the top, which overlooks the waterfalls and is the best place to watch the summer fireworks.